toastedsalad/nvim/README.md

 All of this is largerly based on theprimagen's config.
 I just blatantly copied everytying over.
 Sort of...

+TODO: migrate to lazyvim...
+As Packer is getting deprecated.

 ## Some Key Notes

 Aside from all the configs in this directory, here are some highlights.